Addressing overscan issues.

-The value of your flat panel TV may be different then mine so adjust accordingly.
+The value of your flat panel TV may be different than mine so adjust accordingly.

-you will have to reboot in order for your adjusted overscan values to take effect.
+you will have to reboot for your adjusted overscan values to take effect.

 Fix for Lineage OS and ASOP.

-For this we will need to access out android “Settings” icon and scroll all the way down to “About tablet.”
+For this, we will need to access our android “Settings” icon and scroll down to “About tablet.”
 Then, arrow down to build number and click on it 5-6 times and the “Developer options” window will appear.

 Change Root access so that Apps and ADB are selected.

-This will now give us the appropriate access to pass shell commands that can effect the system.
-Jump into Android shell or “adb shell” if you are doing this remotely and type in the following.
+This will now give us the appropriate access to pass shell commands that can affect the system.
+Jump into an Android shell or “ADB shell” if you are doing this remotely and type in the following.

 adb shell wm overscan 15,30,10,20